Updated - April 25, 2022

 More covered services are as follows below.

 Manitoba Health provides for one routine eye exam within a two-year period.
 This applies to patients under 19 years over 65 years of age.
-All residents are can have to an eye exam when there is a medical need.
+All residents are entitled to have an eye exam when there is a medical need.

 Otherwise, the plan does not cover eye exams.
 The provincial health plan does include coverage for select eye tests.
 Tests include the Full Threshold Visual Fields Test, the Dilated Fundus Examination, and the Tonometry Test.